GLOBAL MARKETS-Shares edge lower, bonds rise, on data

 Analysts had expected the housing data to show an improving economy that would keep the Federal Reserve from launching a new round of a bond-buying program known as quantitative easing.

-Still, Narayana Kocherlakota, a non-voting member of the Fed's policy-setting committee who is president of the Minneapolis Federal Reserve Bank, said falling unemployment and inflationary pressures could change Bernanke's stance.

-The Fed could start moving away from its near-zero interest rate policy as soon as this year, Kocherlakota told reporters.

-MSCI's all-country world equity index .MIWD00000PUS lost 0.2 percent, crimping a rally of more than 10 percent so far in 2012 after reaching its highest level since August on Monday.
+MSCI's all-country world equity index lost 0.1 percent, crimping a rally of more than 10 percent so far in 2012 after reaching its highest level since August on Monday.

-In Europe, the FTSEurofirst 300 index .FTEU3 of top regional shares fell slightly to close at 1,091.74.
-Emerging markets .MSCIEF slipped 0.1 percent.
+In Europe, the FTSEurofirst 300 index of top regional shares fell slightly to close at 1,091.74.
+Emerging markets slipped 0.2 percent.

 U.S. Treasury debt prices rose as investors took advantage of a recent gain in yields to do some bargain-hunting, although price losses were limited by expectations that a better economic picture would continue to erode the value of government debt.